M-o-a-T/venusian/README.md

 While we recommend not to do that, it's still good practice to quote **all** uses of these variables.

 #### Overlay file system

-The installer may or may not create a complete copy of `/opt/victronenergy`, the directory where Victron (sensibly) ships its code in.
-In any case, `$OVER` contains the path to the destination file system, which commonly is `$R/var/lib/venus/opt`.
+The installer does not create a complete copy of `/opt/victronenergy`, the directory Victron ships its code in.
+Instead, an overlay file system is used. `$OVER` contains the path to the "upper directory" of the overlay file system that we use to selectively alter files.

+However, this might change, as userspace overlays impose a certain runtime overhead.

-Thus, a test whether to replace a file with its patched copy succeeds if any of
+Thus, a test whether to replace a file with a patched version should succeed if any of

 * `$FORCE` is set
 * the destination doesn't exist
-* source and destination are the same file
+* source and destination files are identical
 * the source is newer

 It should always `rm -f` the destination and `mkdir -p` any intermediate